TheParableGuy/TheParableGuy/README.md

 ![image](https://github.com/user-attachments/assets/57988aa6-b2cf-4a4b-9118-2be109930b7d)

+ㅤㅤㅤㅤ

  Hi.
 My name is **Stanley**!

  I am a fictionkin of stanley from The Stanley Parable.
 If i dont respond by your whisper, chat, or anything, i am off the tab.

 I am often online after work, or during weekends.